Fauci says ‘rolling reentry’ of US economy possible in May

 But governors will have a lot to say about when to ease restrictions in their states, and the leaders of Maryland and New Jersey indicated Sunday that they are not likely to do so until widespread testing is available.

-“The question is how fast we can get enough tests up to speed in order to help us get to the point where we are able to do all of those things,” Gov. Larry Hogan, R-Md., said.
+“The question is how fast we can get enough tests up to speed in order to help us get to the point where we are able to do all of those things,” Maryland Gov. Larry Hogan said.
 He said he has set no “artificial deadline.”

-Gov. Phil Murphy, D-N.J., said the risks of reopening too soon are dangerously high.
+New Jersey Gov. Phil Murphy said the risks of reopening too soon are dangerously high.
 “And I fear, if we open up too early, and we have not sufficiently made that health recovery and cracked the back of this virus, that we could be pouring gasoline on the fire, even inadvertently,” Murphy said.

 Increased testing would allow authorities to identify, isolate and trace the contacts of people who are newly infected, Fauci said.